Josh Deu

-Josh Deu is the co-founder of Canadian indie rock band Arcade Fire.
+Josh Deu is a Canadian musician who was the co-founder of indie rock band Arcade Fire.
 He and Win Butler co-founded Arcade Fire in late 1999.
 Deu formally left the band in late 2003.
-He went on to co-found the Los Angeles-based animation and visual effects house known as BLEACH FX LLC.
-Deu has served as a producer and director in various forms of media, currently working on the film Black Moon, Music Video such as Arcade Fire Tunnels, Rebellion, Laika, Lightning I, II.
-Josh is also a major stakeholder in Attica Sciences (biotech) and Athos Pharmaceuticals.
-In addition, Josh is working with TNG (www.takenewground.com) consultancy with Dan Tocchini, Mark Edwards, and Adrian Koehler.
-Josh is also writing and producing a web series with SNL alum, Chris Kattan called "Hey Kattan" and an animated television show with the legendary Mike Swaim, Cracked TV Veteran 2005-2014.

 Career

 Arcade Fire (1999–2003)

 Deu and Win Butler began to work on both visual and musical collaborations.
 They formed Arcade Fire, with Deu and Butler initially sneaking into a practice space at McGill University to write and rehearse.
 While practising there, they met music student Régine Chassagne, whom Butler had previously seen performing.
+Deu noted:

-Deu noted, "Win and I played guitar.
+"Win and I played guitar.
 Everyone played guitar.
-We had a lot of music to show her, but played none of it, she ended up saying yes to joining us, and I don’t know why.
+We had a lot of music to show her, but played none of it, she ended up saying yes to joining us, and I don't know why.
 Maybe there was a little spark with Win."

 Deu subsequently designed the band's initial website alongside Win's brother and future band member, William Butler.

-After a "profound spiritual experience," Deu began to prioritize filmmaking and visual - interactive projects and collaborations, and left the band in late 2003, stating: "It just didn’t feel like it fit me anymore."
-Deu, however, continued to collaborate with the band on promotional materials, web content, and music videos, noting in 2010: "Not everyone gets to have these experiences forming a famous rock band and then helping develop their aesthetic.
-I’m so blessed to have been part of who the band was at the beginning, and who they’ve become now."
+After a "profound spiritual experience," Deu began to prioritize filmmaking and visual - interactive projects and collaborations, and left the band in late 2003, stating: "It just didn't feel like it fit me anymore."
+Deu, however, continued to collaborate with the band on promotional materials, web content, and music videos, noting in 2010:

+"Not everyone gets to have these experiences forming a famous rock band and then helping develop their aesthetic.
+I'm so blessed to have been part of who the band was at the beginning, and who they've become now."